-Figure 5: Timeseries for the individual stations for sunglint for CO2_GO2_SRFP.
-The blue points represent the daily average of the TCCON data and the grey points are all the retrieved GOSAT-2 XCO2 data.
+Figure 5: Upper panels: Timeseries for the individual stations for ocean soundings for CO2_GO2_SRFP.
+The pink triangles represent the daily average XCO2 of the TCCON data and the blue circles are all the retrieved GOSAT-2 data.
+Lower panels: Histogram of number of GOSAT-2 retrievals in bins over the time range in question.